Well, it’s time to settle this debate once and for all.

 Verdict: Bootcamp does an excellent job of breaking down its video lessons into specific topics, making it easy for students to jump to the exact section they need to review content.

 On the other hand, Booster videos may be condensed, but they are still easy to follow.
+Besides, being animated makes it easy to stay engaged with the content.

-Nevertheless, this round hands-down goes to Bootcamp.
+Nevertheless, this round goes to Bootcamp.

 4. Study Materials